powowbox/cordova-plugin-local-notification-12/README.md

 ### Purpose of this fork

-Make notifications clickable on API 31+ by replacing the broadcast receiver by an activity used to start the main cordova activity.
+- Make notifications clickable on API 31+ by replacing the broadcast receiver by an activity used to start the main cordova activity.
+- If the app's in background and the triggerInApp option is set to true, there is no way to show to users a new notification since the notification is not displayed in the notification center and the app is not visible.
+  - <b>Fix</b>: if the app's running in background, display the notification in the notification center.

 #### Important notice